Link switches to other language version

 Renting in Wuppertal is affordable and below the average cost for the state of NRW.
 You also have a choice in inexpensive student dormitories.
 If you choose to stay here, you should register early!

 Architecturally, the city is enthralling.
-In the Briller Viertel, you will find the largest continuous villa district from the Wilhelmine period: 1.2 square kilometres of 250 villas in various architectural styles - from Neo-Gothic to Neo-Renaissance to Neo-Baroque.
+In the Briller Viertel, you will find the largest continuous villa district from the Wilhelmine period: 1.2 square kilometres of about 250 villas in various architectural styles - from Neo-Gothic to Neo-Renaissance to Neo-Baroque.
 In contrast, the former workers' quarter on the Ölberg is characterised by the industrial age.

 Not only does Wuppertal have interesting buildings, but it is also one of the greenest major cities in Germany.
-Five of the city’s parks are part of the European Garden Heritage Network – EGHN.
+Six of the city’s parks are part of the European Garden Heritage Network – EGHN.
 So, if you want to relax after a stressful paper, you can retreat to parks like the Hardt, the Barmer Anlagen or even forests like the Arboretum Burgholz to enjoy colourful flowers or simply sit in the green shade and take a deep breath.
 If you want to experience a mix of culture and nature, you should wander through the "Waldfrieden", a beautiful sculpture garden set up by sculptor Tony Cragg, high above the city.

 Wuppertal has a strong economy, which is a positive start to your search for a suitable career path whilst you’re studying.
 The city is home to international market leaders from a wide range of industries such as the automotive, health care, events and communications, metal processing and product development industries.
 The city's central location has certainly contributed a lot to this: Wuppertal has 11 autobahn junctions, an ICE stop, and the airports of Düsseldorf and Cologne are practically right on its doorstep being only a half-hour’s drive away.